 These conditions are also risk factors for depression.

 Stress is absolutely a factor in both depression and obesity.

 Chronic stress and anxiety, for example, can lead to depression.
 Likewise, stress can make someone more likely to turn to food as a coping mechanism.
 That can lead to weight gain and eventually obesity.

 On the opposite side, stress can also lead to weight loss, or other disordered eating habits.

-In adolescents, stressful life events — like bullying and weight-based teasing — have been linked to depression.
+In adolescents, stressful life events — like bullying and weight-based teasing — have been to depression.
 This is especially true for young people who are overweight or obese.